|

 North Pacific Distribution:

-Unalaska I., Alaska, to San Pedro, California.
+Unalaska Island, Alaska to San Pedro, California

 Former Scientific Names:

-Pikea woodii, Cryptosiphonia grayana
+Pikea woodii, Pikea grayana, Cryptosiphonia grayana

-Description: Thallus is profusely branched, deep maroon to olive brown (tips bleach yellowish brown), reaching 10 cm (4 in) tall.
+Thallus is profusely branched, deep maroon to olive brown (tips bleach yellowish-brown), reaching 10 cm (4 in) tall.
 Radial branching begins about halfway up the main axis, and lower branches are longer than more distal branches; all branches are tapered at both ends.
 The thallus is attached to the substrate by a small discoidal holdfast.
 Habitat: This annual often grows in dense tufts and is found on rock in the mid to low intertidal of protected to semi-exposed habitats.
 Similar taxa: Neorhodomela oregona.

 Click on a thumbnail to view larger version